chisophugis/lbd/source/otherinst.rst

 Two objects take care big endian and little endian also.
 It derived from MCAsmBackend.
-Most of code for object file generated is implemented by MCELFStreamer and it's parent.
+Most of code for object file generated is implemented by MCELFStreamer and it's parent, MCAsmBackend.

-:ref:`otherinst_f8`, instance MCSubtargetInfo object and initialize with Cpu0.td information.
+:ref:`otherinst_f8`, instancing MCSubtargetInfo object and initialize with Cpu0.td information.
-:ref:`otherinst_f9`, instance Cpu0InstPrinter to take care printing function for instructions.
+:ref:`otherinst_f9`, instancing Cpu0InstPrinter to take care printing function for instructions.
 Like :ref:`otherinst_f1` to :ref:`otherinst_f4`, it has been defined in 4/1/Cpu0 code for assembly file generated support.